srozemuller/AzAvd/Docs/Export-AvdConfig.md

 # Export-AvdConfig

 ## SYNOPSIS
-Exports the WVD environment, based on the hostpool name.
+Exports the AVD environment, based on the hostpool name.

 ## SYNTAX